List of modern great powers: France (1214–)

-France has a developed, high-income mixed economy, characterised by sizeable government involvement, economic diversity, a skilled labour force, and high innovation.
+France has a developed, high-income mixed economy, characterized by sizeable government involvement, economic diversity, a skilled labor force, and high innovation.
 For roughly five centuries and more, the French economy has consistently ranked among the ten largest globally.
 France is considered an economic power, with membership in the Group of Seven, the Group of Ten, the Organisation for Economic Co-operation and Development (OECD) (headquartered in Paris), and the Group of Twenty.

 France's economy is highly diversified; services represent two-thirds of both the workforce and GDP, while the industrial sector accounts for a fifth of GDP and a similar proportion of employment.
 France is the third-biggest manufacturing country in Europe, behind Germany and Italy, and ranks eighth in the world by share of global manufacturing output, at 1.9 percent.
 Less than 2 percent of GDP is generated by the primary sector, namely agriculture; however, France's agricultural sector is among the largest in value and leads the EU in overall production.

 In 2018, France was the fifth-largest trading nation in the world and the second-largest in Europe, with the value of exports representing over a fifth of GDP.
 Its membership in the eurozone and the broader European Single Market facilitate access to capital, goods, services, and skilled labour.
-Despite protectionist policies over certain industries, particularly in agriculture, France has generally played a leading role in fostering free trade and commercial integration in Europe in order to enhance its economy.
+Despite protectionist policies over certain industries, particularly in agriculture, France has generally played a leading role in fostering free trade and commercial integration in Europe to enhance its economy.
 In 2019, it ranked first in Europe and 13th in the world in foreign direct investment, with European countries and the United States being leading sources.
 Similarly, France is ranked 6th on the FDI Confidence Index.
 The Paris region has the highest concentration of multinational firms in Europe.

-With 27 companies that are part of the world's biggest 500 companies, France was in 2024 the second-most represented European country in the 2024 Fortune Global 500, behind Germany (29 companies) and ahead of the UK (22).
+With 24 companies that are part of the world's biggest 500 companies, France was in 2025 the second-most represented European country in the 2025 Fortune Global 500, behind Germany (30 companies) and ahead of the UK (20).
 In addition, some companies such as Airbus, while not listed as French, have their operational headquarters set in France.
-As of December 2024, France was also the country that weighed the most on the eurozone's EURO STOXX 50 (representing 41.8% of all total assets), ahead of Germany (26.5%), controlling six of the top ten companies in the list.
+As of December 2024, France was also the country that weighed most on the eurozone's EURO STOXX 50 (representing 41.8% of total assets), ahead of Germany (26.5%), with six of the top ten companies on the list.